6 Common Barriers To Employee Success & How To Remove Them

 By Dan Harrison, PhD - August 29, 2019

-One of the most useful aspects of an engagement survey is to understand the barriers to success.
+One of the most useful aspects of an engagement survey is that it highlights the barriers to success.
 Recently, Perceptyx conducted its global investigation into the state of engagement and found six common barriers to engagement.
-In this article, we’ll focus on these six types of barriers in the workplace and how to remove them so that employees, teams and organizations can flourish.
+In this article, we’ll focus on these six types of barriers in the workplace and how to remove them so that employees, teams and organizations can flourish and see the way forward to greater business success.

 Barriers To Success: The Six Themes

 - Recognition and reward: Not feeling valued is the number one barrier to success in the workplace.
 (Tweet this!)
 When employees’ contributions are not recognized or rewarded, it negatively impacts engagement, motivation, performance, and productivity.
-In this era of low unemployment and rapid change, employees are being asked to do more.
-Failure to give recognition for extra effort can be demotivating—especially when work demands are high.
+With COVID-19 bringing rapid change to work settings and routines, many employees are being asked to do more, and employees working remotely are often struggling to balance work and caregiving responsibilities.
+Failure to acknowledge the additional stresses facing employees or to give recognition for extra effort can be demotivating–especially when work demands are high.

 Recognition and Reward Pro Tip: